Convert Spring JPA project to Spring Data Cosmos

 - Any method that returns

-List<Entity>from Cosmos repository calls - Import
+List<Entity> from Cosmos repository calls

 Issue 2: BigDecimal Reflection Issues in Java 17+